dwheelerau/docker-guide/README.md

 # Instructions
 The following instructions are written for windows users, if you are using Linux you just need to install docker using apt.

-## Install windows sub-system for linux
+## Install windows sub-system for linux using the MS app store
-1. Install Windows Subsystem for Linux (WSLv2) using the windows app store
+1. Type 'store' in the windows search box and select 'Microsoft store'
-2. Type 'store' in the windows search box and select 'Microsoft store'
+2. In the search bar at the top of the store search for 'WSL'

-3. In the search bar at the top of the store search for 'WSL'
+![WSL from the windows app store](images/wsl.png)

-![WSL from the windows app store](images/wsl.png) **Now reboot your computer**
+3. Install the app and then **reboot your computer**

-4. Turn on virtulisation and enable WSL by going to your computer settings menu and searching for "Turn Winodws features on or off"
+4. Turn on virtualisation and enable WSL by going to your computer settings menu and searching for "Turn Windows Features on or off"

 5. Scroll down the list of options and tick "Virtual Machine Platform" and "Windows Subsystem for Linux" (see below)

 ![Tick these boxes](images/settings.png)

-6. You can confirm virtulisation is enabled by opening the task manager (ctrl-alt-delete) and looking at the performance tab; virtualization should be listed as "enabled" (see below)
+6. You can confirm virtualisation is enabled by opening the task manager (ctrl-alt-delete) and looking at the performance tab (circled below); virtualization should be listed as "enabled" (highlighted below)

 ![image](images/vm.png)